gohugoio/hugo/content/en/hugo-pipes/js.md

   Default is `iife`, a self-executing function, suitable for inclusion as a <script> tag.

 sourceMap [string]
 : Whether to generate `inline` or `external` source maps from esbuild.
-External source maps will be written to the target with the output filename + ".map".
+External source maps will be written to the target with the output file name + ".map".
 Input source maps can be read from js.Build and node modules and combined into the output source maps.
 By default, source maps are not created.

 ### Import JS code from /assets